 - Maintaining law and order situation in the country.

-- Various awareness programs such as street drama, procession, advertisement of tobacco and alcohol on media should be banned to solve the social problems.
+- Various awareness programs such as street drama, procession, and advertisements of tobacco and alcohol on media should be banned to solve the social problems.

 Social problems are as old as human history.
 If you too are victimized, do not wait for more.
 Consult a Psychologist as soon as possible.
 Depending upon your condition, your therapist might refer you to a Psychiatrist, take your mental health seriously and get yourself treated at the earliest via Marham.pk.